PixelsCamp/pixelscamp-forever/.github/ISSUE_TEMPLATE/pixels-camp-forever-.md

 ---

-I'm a proud member of the Pixels Camp community, I have read the [rules and requirements](https://github.com/PixelsCamp/pixelscamp-forever/blob/master/README.md), and I believe I qualify to get a _Pixels Camp Forever!_ t-shirt.
+I'm a proud member of the Pixels Camp community, I have read the [rules and requirements](https://github.com/PixelsCamp/pixelscamp-forever/blob/master/README.md), and I believe I qualify to get a free _Pixels Camp Forever!_ t-shirt.

 This is my public proof on social media: